 - PSYCH 443 (5), Motivational Theories in Social Psychology

 - SOC 586 (3), Special Topics in Organization and Industrial Sociology

-Seminar and DissertationDoctoral students are required to attend at least 9 quarters of the Health Services Research Seminar, unless they complete the program in under three years.
+Seminar and DissertationDoctoral students are required to attend at least 9 quarters of research seminar, unless they complete the program in under three years.

 HSERV 592 (2)

-Health Services Research Seminar (minimum of 9 quarters, beginning with 2007 cohort)
+Health Services Research Seminar (minimum of 5 quarters)

 These seminars are a combination of presentations by students on their work in-progress and by UW faculty on the methods they are using and problems they face in conducting health services research.
 This course also builds professional skills by teaching successful strategies for: (1) writing grants and papers for publication and successfully navigating the peer review process;(2) disseminating results at national and state conferences, and to lay audiences; (3) translating research into practice and policy; (4) career development and job searches.

 HSERV 592 (1)